dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/personio.md

    For example, the `pipeline_name` for the above pipeline example is `personio`, you may also use any custom name instead.

-For more information, read the [Walkthrough: Run a pipeline.](../../walkthroughs/run-a-pipeline)
+For more information, read [run a pipeline.](../../walkthroughs/run-a-pipeline)

 ## Sources and resources